 Ever since traveling to the peruvian amazon rainforest to study ethnobotany with Dr. Jillian Stansbury, I had the desire to fulfill my capstone project by creating an herbal monograph of Uncaria Tomentosa, also known as “cat’s claw”.
 This herb caught my attention due to its many uses taught by the Waciperi tribe as they use it to treat gastritis, ulcers, kidney stones, tumors, cancer, arthritis, in addition to its ability to modulate the immune system, and provide antioxidant effects.
 Within my work, I made it a point to give superior acknowledgement and recognition to the indigenous tribes who have used this herb for thousands of years for the same purposes that are now being proven in research today.
 This monograph consists of a detailed investigation and analysis of Uncaria tomentosa.
 My goal is to publish this work, and plan on presenting it to the American Herbal Pharmacopoeia, a nonprofit organization that publishes herbal monographs, in hopes that they might be able to use my work, and perhaps expand upon it.
 Given the numerous medicinal benefits of cat’s claw, I desire for it to reach a community of those in need of this powerful medicine.
 After graduation, I plan to work in the field pertaining to my degree, as well as continue my plant studies within an herbal program, all while I consider going back for my Doctorate of Naturopathic Medicine.

-For our capstone project we decided to explore something that is not talked about often enough in healthcare, the topic of sexuality.
-We created an online e-book called “Back into my Body” which explores self-care practices to support sexuality.
+This capstone project explored something that is not talked about often enough in health care, the topic of sexuality.
+An online e-book called “Back into my Body” explores self-care practices to support sexuality.
 The content reflects our education both here at NUNM, and outside it, a well as our personal experiences with our healing paths.
 Part of our mission is to have this e-book available online and in print which we plan to do in the near future.
 We also plan to collaborate with non-profit organizations to help it reach more people of all different walks of life.
 We feel passionate about expanding and sharing this knowledge and making it accessible to all people.
 In the future we both plan to work in the field of sexuality and sexual health where we can continue to share our passion for this work with the world and bring more awareness and education to it.

 My capstone marks the completion of my time at NUNM and the start of my career in psychedelic science.
 I have been approved to complete a qualitative research study aiming to better understand how the subjective, individual experience with psilocybin mushrooms affects an objective position of interconnection.
 Facilitating cross-sectional, semi-structured interviews with ten volunteers about their psilocybin mushroom experiences will provide qualitative data for analysis.
 It is my hope to bring a heightened awareness to the psychological effects of psilocybin mushrooms.
 I am taking a social stance going beyond the neuro-biological mechanisms currently recognized as healing in the recent randomized clinical trials.
 This project is not possible without my inspiring mentors, John Phipps, PhD and Heather Zwickey, PhD.
 Thank you does not justify my level of gratitude!